 (bioinformatics.gatech.edu, June 4, 2020) Congratulations to Bioinformatics doctoral student, Courtney Astore, who was recently selected for a 2020 Healthcare Information and Management Systems Society (HIMSS) Scholarship.
 Courtney will be awarded $3000 for this honor.
 Students were evaluated on the basis of their academic achievements, engagement with health information technology, leadership, and vision for their future career.

-Astore, C, Zhou H, Cao H, Jacob J, Skolnick J. Submitted.
-MOATAI-VIR- an AI algorithm that predicts COVID-19’s severe adverse events, molecular features, and drug treatments for COVID-19’s complications.
+Astore, C, Zhou H, Jacob J, Skolnick J. Submitted.
+MOATAI-VIR – an AI algorithm that predicts COVID-19’s severe adverse events, molecular features, and drug treatments for COVID-19’s complications.